 The Company is a manufacturer of recycled plastic products.
-Firstly, our ThermoFusionTM technology allows us to make plastic pallets from 100% recycled mixed waste plastic.
-Secondly, we manufacture plastic fencing and retaining wall panels out of recycled plastic.
+In Indonesia our ThermoFusion TM technology allows us to make plastic pallets from 100% recycled mixed waste plastic.
+In Australia we manufacture plastic fencing and retaining wall panels from recycled plastic.